fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 {{< classic-dartpad >}}

-Dart is in many ways very similar to languages you already know.
+Dart is in many ways very similar to programming languages you already know.
-Some things are simplified a bit compared to C#.

-**Note** click the "Run" button on the code snippets to execute the code.

 ## Types